Understanding AVVO, Superlawyers, US News Rating Sites

 Many attorneys consider Super Lawyers to be a real honor and achievement.
 It is somewhat of a peer review system.
 Contrast this with Avvo.
 AVVO is both a consumer and a peer review system.
 But SL remains highly recognized in the law field.
 And this is especially the case if you can afford a full-page ad in the print magazine.
 Above is a screenshot of the Ehline Law Firm Super Lawyers online profile.

-A nomination for being ‘Rising Stars’ may also be in line for Super Lawyers, a choice that is much more selective.
+A nomination for being ‘Rising Stars’ may also be in line for Super Lawyers, a much more selective choice.
 A stated above, not only does Super Lawyers provide a rating service.
 SL publish state and region based paperback magazines.
 And the content featured in the magazine includes paid ads.
 But it also offers a list of lawyers and their profiles.
-Also, you can buy an enhanced user profile on the web version of SL.
+Again, you can buy an enhanced user profile on the web version of SL.

 Process and Criteria Examination?